BuongiornoTexas/rsrtools/README.rst

    * Go to Arrangement Analyzer.

-   * Go to Settings (check that the setting are for Arrangement Analyzer).
+   * Go to Settings (check that the settings are for Arrangement Analyzer).

      - Tick 'Include RS2014 Base Songs'